HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 \end{bmatrix} = u_xa+u_yb
 $$

 This concept works for vectors of any number of dimensions.
-When looking at, the scalar product of two $n \times 1$ vectors, you can imagine that one vector is reduced into the one dimensional vector space.
+When looking at, the scalar product of two $n \times 1$ vectors, you can imagine that one vector is **reduced** into the **one dimensional vector space**.
 Which is similar to projecting it onto the line described by the other vector.

 #### Eigenvectors and Eigenvalues